 - First make the sauce.
 Add all the ingredients into a small bowl and mix together.
 Cover and place in the fridge until you are ready to use it.

-- Marinate the shrimp.
-Rinse the shrimp well and get rid of excess water with a paper towel.
+- Rinse the shrimp well and get rid of excess water with a paper towel.
 Add the shrimp to a bowl, melt the butter in the microwave and pour over the shrimp, add the minced garlic, and sprinkle the jerk seasoning over the shrimp.
 Mix the shrimp with the seasonings till they are all coated.